Math is Fun

 ...they are called Irrational Numbers.

-Example: π (Pi) is an irrational number.
+Example: π (Pi) is a famous irrational number.

 Pi

-π = 3.1415926535897932384626433832795 (and more...)
+π = 3.1415926535897932384626433832795... (and more)

-You cannot write down a simple fraction that equals Pi.
+We cannot write down a simple fraction that equals Pi.

 The popular approximation of 22/7 = 3.1428571428571... is close but not accurate.